RPG-Paper-Maker/Documentation/docs/index.md

 ## Installation

 Go to the [Download section](http://rpg-paper-maker.com/index.php/downloads#content) from the official website and download the installer according to your system.
-Extract the file.

 ### Windows

-Run `RPG Paper Maker.exe`.
+Run `RPG Paper Maker installer.exe`.
+This will install the program on your computer and run `RPG Paper Maker.exe`.
 This will ask you for downloading the latest version of RPG Paper Maker.
 Wait for the downloading to be finished.

 ### Linux

+Extract the file.
 Check out the `README` instructions in the root of the folder.
 After running the last instruction (`./run.sh`), this will ask you for downloading the latest version of RPG Paper Maker.
 Wait for the downloading to be finished.

 ### MacOSX

-*Coming soon.*
+Extract the file.
+After running `RPG Paper Maker.app`, this will ask you for downloading the latest version of RPG Paper Maker.
+Wait for the downloading to be finished.

 ## Change theme